-For supervisors, new or veteran, promoted from a direct support staff position into a supervisory position.
+This book is for supervisors, new or veteran, promoted from a direct support role into a supervisory position.

-This is the classic description of the "principles of normalization" for persons with intellectual disabilities.
+This is the seminal description of the "principle of normalization" for persons with intellectual disabilities.

 |The Origin and Nature of Our Institutional Models|

-Book exploring how institutions have traditionally treated persons labeled "retarded."
+Book exploring how institutions have traditionally treated persons with intellectual disabilities.

 |The Oxford Handbook of Intellectual Disability and Development|